RazorOp/razorops-web/_pages/principles-for-continuous-integration.md

 ---
 title: Principles for Continuous Integration
-description: RRazorOps makes it easy to keep your code in a central repository that all developers can access and collaborate on
+description: RazorOps makes it easy to keep your code in a central repository that all developers can access and collaborate on
 image: /images/blog/power-of-automation-devops.webp
 layout: default